AdamNatad/PageSizer/README.md

 **Google Docs – Custom Page Sizer**

-A lightweight Apps Script tool that adds a custom menu in Google Docs, allowing you to set your own page width, height, and margins — beyond the default options.
+A lightweight Apps Script tool that adds a custom menu inside Google Docs, allowing you to set your own page width, height, and margins beyond the default limitations.

 ---

 ## ✨ Features

-- Set **custom page size and margins**
+- Set custom page size and margins
-- Adds a **dedicated menu**: `Adam Natad – Page Sizer`
+- Adds a custom menu: `Adam Natad – Custom Page Sizer`
-- Fast and easy setup — no dependencies or installations needed
+- Includes a clean animated success popup
+- Includes a help dialog for first-time users

 ---